bbauska/UofM-Intro-HTML5/README.md

 visual style.
 So you can put in special colors or spacing and things like that.

+<div class="accesskey"><p>
-The next one is called accesskey, and an accesskey is very important for accessibility.
-It allows a shortcut key to kind of activate, or put into focus, an element.
-So, maybe you have a big page and you have a form or something on it, and you want someone to be able to quickly get to a certain part of your page.
-You can give them an accesskey.
+The next one is called <b>accesskey</b>, and an <b>accesskey</b> is very important for accessibility.
+It allows a shortcut key to activate, or put into focus, an element.
+Maybe you have a big page and you have a form on it, and you want someone to be able to quickly get to a certain part of your page.
+You can give them an <b>accesskey</b>.</p></div>

-In the same way, some people may be accessing your page and only using the tab button to navigate through your page.
+<div class="tabindex"><p>In the same way, some people may be accessing your page and only
+using the tab button to navigate through your page.
 If you do that, you&apos;re gonna wanna be careful about putting what&apos;s called a tabindex, and it lets you actually specify which order people get to different elements in your page.
-So even though something may come later in the page, if you feel it&apos;s really important you can put a high tabindex and them get there quickly.
+So even though something may come later in the page, if you feel it&apos;s really important you can put a high tabindex and they get there quicker.</p></div>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 117. special entities (82) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">